Philippine scops owl: Taxonomy

 The Philippine scops owl belongs to the Strigiformes order and the Strigidae family (typical owls).
-The Strigidae family is the largest of the two families of owls and shows a great diversity, with species ranging from 40g to 40kg.
-Key features that distinguish owls of this family from their closest relatives (Tytonidae family) are their large eyes and the fact that their facial disk is circular and not heart-shaped.
-Otus megalotis is further classified into the Striginae subfamily according to skull morphology.
+The Strigidae family is the largest of the two families of owls and shows a great diversity, with species ranging from 40 g to 40 kg.
+Key features that distinguish owls of this family from their closest relatives (Tytonidae) are their large eyes and the fact that their facial disk is circular and not heart-shaped.
+O. megalotis is further classified into the Striginae subfamily according to skull morphology.
 The Otus genus (scops owls) is one of the largest owl genera, counting approximately 50 species, yet these species are one of the smallest in size.
 They are all found in the Old World with the exception of one species, the flammulated owl, which is found in North America.
 A distinguishing feature between this genus and other genera of the Striginae subfamily is vocalization.

 The Philippine scops owl is endemic to the Philippine Archipelago.
 This group of approximately 7,000 islands is prone to speciation and is a great location to study phylogeography.
-It was formed around 30-35 million years ago and lead to the evolution of different subspecies of Otus megalotis.
+It was formed around 30-35 million years ago and lead to the evolution of different subspecies of O. megalotis.
 The expansion and contraction of biomes during the last glaciation period as well as the topography in that area lead to isolation of individuals which eventually caused speciation.
 There are seven Otus species in the Philippines, 5 of which are endemic to islands in the archipelago.
-These species include Otus longicornis, Otus mindorensis, Otus mirus, Otus megalotis and Otus fuliginosus.
-The other two species, Otus mantananensis and Otus elegans are not endemic to the Philippines.
-The three Otus megalotis subspecies are distributed among different islands of the Philippine Archipelago which suggests they could have evolved through speciation from geographic isolation.
+These species include O. longicornis, O. mindorensis, O. mirus, O. megalotis and O. fuliginosus.
+The other two species, O. mantananensis and O. elegans are not endemic to the Philippines.
+The three O. megalotis subspecies are distributed among different islands of the Philippine Archipelago which suggests they could have evolved through speciation from geographic isolation.

 Habitat and distribution

 Rainforests, mature secondary woodland forests and forest edges are typical habitats in which Philippine scops owls can be found.
-They are mostly observed in the understory and rarely go above 1000m altitudes, with the exception of individuals which were reported on Mount Data, Luzon.
-Researchers caught a Philippine scops owl in a net set up at 2m above ground during their study, which confirms that they are mostly an understory arboreal species.
+They are mostly observed in the understory and rarely go above 1,000 m altitudes, with the exception of individuals which were reported on Mount Data, Luzon.
+Researchers caught a Philippine scops owl in a net set up at 2 m above ground during their study, which confirms that they are mostly an understory arboreal species.

-Otus megalotis is endemic to the Philippine Archipelago but the three subspecies are distributed in different locations across the archipelago.
+O. megalotis is endemic to the Philippine Archipelago but the three subspecies are distributed in different locations across the archipelago.
 O. m. megalotis species is found mostly in the northern islands such as Luzon, Marinduque and Catanduanes.
 O. m. everetti species exists in the eastern and southern islands including Samar, Biliran, Leyte, Mindanao and Basilan.
 Finally, O. m. nigrorum species is endemic to Negros Island.
 These subspecies are not known to migrate and therefore have a limited distribution.

 Although they are classified as a species of Least Concern, habitat destruction from deforestation and fragmentation is a major threat to their population as they depend on forests for their survival.